 Location: Underway to Fortaleza

 Today we began the final portion of our passage across the Atlantic Ocean.
 Technically, we’ve made it since we enjoyed a relaxing and productive four days in the beautiful paradise known as Fernando de Noronha, which is just off the coast of Brazil.
-Its been said before, but I must say it again, there’s simply no other feeling quite like seeing land after a lengthy ten day passage.
+It’s been said before, but I must say it again, there’s simply no other feeling quite like seeing land after a long ten-day passage.
 With the time that we had, we made sure to see as much of the islands as our legs allowed us.
-We were fortunate to enjoy four straight days of clear skies and cooling winds, as we caught up on our studies, hiked the hills, and simply relaxed.
-During those four days however, we were victim to some rather unpleasant swells while being at anchor.
+We were fortunate to enjoy four straight days of clear skies and cooling winds as we caught up on our studies, hiked the hills, and simply relaxed.
+During those four days, however, we were victim to some rather unpleasant swells while being at anchor.
 When we returned to the ship after being on land for the day, it felt as though we were still on passage due to that constant keel caused by oncoming waves.
-That’s not a bad thing though, sitting here now, being back on passage, it feels great.
-At this point in the trip we’ve all become accustomed to the daily schedule of passage life.
+That’s not a bad thing, though; sitting here now, being back on passage, it feels great.
+At this point in the trip, we’ve all become accustomed to the daily schedule of passage life.
 Now I may be alone when I say this, but when we get back on passage after four days of freedom, it feels good to have the set schedule again.